All Episodes

 It hisses.

-Ooh, baby.
+Oh, baby.

 She hates men.

-I'm I'm not too long to read, Mr. Sn.
+I'm not, I'm, I'm not, it's too long to read, Mr. Snow.

 It's too long.

-I mean, it is it is an essay.
+I mean, it is, it is an essay.

 It's in the New York Times magazine, I think.

-And uh don't have time for excerpts of we've already covered it.
+And I don't have time for excerpts.

 We've covered Maureen.

-She's got this book out, and it's I think it's adapted from the book, but she's just clearly wounded, a wounded dove.
+She's got this book out, and I think it's adapted from the book, but she's just clearly wounded, a wounded dove.

-A wounded wounded angel, uh Maureen just can't get over it.
+Maureen Dowd just can't get over it.

 This is exactly what we wanted when we got Harriet Myers.